-The student population of 310 students has declined by 8% over five years.
+- The student population of 336 students has grown by 9% over five years.

 |School Type||Magnet School|

 |Total Classroom Teachers||32 teachers|